China, India, and the Taliban: Geopolitics and Resource Rivalries in Afghanistan

 Khalilzad’s Double Game and Regional Alliances

 Khalilzad’s strategy appears to be a delicate balancing act.
-He ostensibly advocates for U.S. interests but is also perceived as subtly advising the Taliban to maintain regional alliances that preserve their power.
+While presenting himself as a defender of U.S. interests, he is also seen as discreetly encouraging the Taliban to sustain regional alliances that secure their hold on power.
 His goal seems to be fostering a Taliban proxy that aligns with Washington’s broader regional goals, even as the Taliban’s actual loyalties remain uncertain.

 India’s Evolving Role and Increased Engagement